ruscur/linux/Documentation/livepatch/livepatch.rst

     absolute position in the database, but rather the order it has been found only for a particular object ( vmlinux or a kernel module ).
 Note that kallsyms allows for searching symbols according to the object name.
+    Uniquely named symbols may use a symbol position of 0.
+Non-unique symbols need to specify their object / kallsyms position, starting at position 1.

   - struct klp_object defines an array of patched functions (struct klp_func) in the same object.
 Where the object is either vmlinux